elte-nlp/elte-nlp-course/lecture_source/nlp_13-llm_inference.md

 $$z = (G-\gamma T)/\sqrt{T\gamma(1-\gamma)}$$

-The false positive rate is still low, however the detection rate erodes for high entropy sequences.
+The false positive rate is still low, however the detection rate erodes for low entropy sequences.

 The worst-case perplexity increase for maximally deviated distributions at a given token's generation is $(1+(e^\delta-1)\gamma)P_{\text{original}}$ (which is approximately $4$ for $\delta=2$ and $\gamma=0.5$).